medialab/minet/docs/cli.md

 results.

 positional arguments:
-  column                                     Name of the CSV column containing queries or a single query. file                                       CSV file containing the queries.
+  column                      Name of the CSV column containing queries or a
+                              single query.
+  file                        CSV file containing the queries.

 optional arguments:
-  --academic                                 Flag to add if you want to use your academic research access (in order to search the complete history of public tweets).
+  --academic                  Flag to add if you want to use your academic
+                              research access (in order to search the complete history of public tweets).
+  --access-token ACCESS_TOKEN
-  --access-token ACCESS_TOKEN                Twitter API access token.
-Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env variable.
+                              Twitter API access token.
+Can also be configured in a .minetrc file as "twitter.access_token" or read from the MINET_TWITTER_ACCESS_TOKEN env
+                              variable.
+  --access-token-secret ACCESS_TOKEN_SECRET
-  --access-token-secret ACCESS_TOKEN_SECRET  Twitter API access token secret.
-Can also be configured in a .minetrc file as "twitter.access_token_secret" or read from the MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
+                              Twitter API access token secret.
+Can also be configured in a .minetrc file as
+                              "twitter.access_token_secret" or read from the
+                              MINET_TWITTER_ACCESS_TOKEN_SECRET env variable.
   --api-key API_KEY           Twitter API key.
-Can also be configured in a .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
+Can also be configured in a
+                              .minetrc file as "twitter.api_key" or read from the MINET_TWITTER_API_KEY env variable.
+  --api-secret-key API_SECRET_KEY
-  --api-secret-key API_SECRET_KEY            Twitter API secret key.
-Can also be configured in a .minetrc file as "twitter.api_secret_key" or read from the MINET_TWITTER_API_SECRET_KEY env variable.
+                              Twitter API secret key.
+Can also be configured in a .minetrc file as "twitter.api_secret_key" or
+                              read from the MINET_TWITTER_API_SECRET_KEY env
+                              variable.
-  --end-time END_TIME                        The UTC stamp to which the tweets will be provided.
-The date should have the format : YYYY-MM-DDTHH:mm:ssZ
+  --end-time END_TIME         The UTC stamp to which the tweets will be
+                              provided.
+The date should have the format : YYYY- MM-DDTHH:mm:ssZ --granularity {day,hour,minute}
-  --granularity {day,hour,minute}            Granularity used to group the data by.
+                              Granularity used to group the data by.
 Defaults to day.
-  --since-id SINCE_ID                        Will return tweets with ids that are greater than the specified id.
-Takes precedence over --start-time.
+  --since-id SINCE_ID         Will return tweets with ids that are greater than
+                              the specified id.
+Takes precedence over --start- time.
-  --start-time START_TIME                    The oldest UTC stamp from which the tweets will be provided.
-The date should have the format : YYYY-MM-DDTHH:mm:ssZ
+  --start-time START_TIME     The oldest UTC stamp from which the tweets will be
-  --until-id UNTIL_ID                        Will return tweets that are older than the tweet with the specified id.
+                              provided.
+The date should have the format : YYYY- MM-DDTHH:mm:ssZ --until-id UNTIL_ID         Will return tweets that are older than the tweet with the specified id.
-  -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
+  -s SELECT, --select SELECT  Columns of input CSV file to include in the output
+                              (separated by `,`).
   --total TOTAL               Total number of items to process.
-Necessary if you want to display a finite progress indicator.
+Necessary if you
+                              want to display a finite progress indicator.
   -o OUTPUT, --output OUTPUT  Path to the output file.
-By default, the results will be printed to stdout.
+By default, the results
+                              will be printed to stdout.
   --rcfile RCFILE             Custom path to a minet configuration file.
+More
-More info about this here: https://github.com/medialab/minet/blob/master/docs/cli.md#minetrc
+                              info about this here: https://github.com/medialab/
+                              minet/blob/master/docs/cli.md#minetrc
   -h, --help                  show this help message and exit

 examples: